busera/proto__readability_optimizer/README.md

 - Simple word list based on plainlanguage.gov: https://www.plainlanguage.gov/guidelines/words/use-simple-words-phrases/
 This is not directly linked to one of the readability scores.
 However, using "simpler" words should improve the readability in general.

 ## Future Development

-We have several plans to enhance and expand the Readability Optimiser:
+There are several plans to enhance and expand the Readability Optimiser:

 1. **Code Refactoring**:
    - Review and refactor the existing codebase for improved clarity and efficiency.